Jcbnunez/Cville-Seasonality-2016-2019/README.md

 3. Third, we used published phenotype and GWAS data done on the [DGRP2](http://dgrp2.gnets.ncsu.edu/).
 4. Complete gene sequences for the gene [_Msp300_](https://flybase.org/reports/FBgn0261836) in _Drosophila melanogaster_, _D. simulans_, _D. yakuba_, _D. sechelia_ and _D. mauritana_

-Given the diversity of these data types we show the analyses workflows below and the corresponding script sets needed to reproduce the analyses.
+Given the diversity of these data types we show the analyses workflows below and the corresponding script sets needed to reproduce the major analyses.
 In these charts, squares represent data, diamonds analyses, and ovals represent final products.

 ### Pooled data
 The main goal of the pooled data analysis is to combine seasonal genetic panels from DEST with new data generated in this study to create a joint pooled-dataset.
 These data set was filtered to remove samples with high D. simulans contamination as well as for samples with low temporal replication (see paper).
 The code to do this merger can be found in [DEST](https://dest.bio/), particularly in the mapping pipeline [git](https://github.com/DEST-bio/DEST_freeze1/tree/main/mappingPipeline).